patchbae/jekyll-now/_posts/Subtraction/18-07-14-Repeating-Layers.md

 ![Material]({{ site.url }}/images/Sub3-1.png)

 For every layer, I started with the inner cut and then did the outer cut.
-I started with the largest piece, a circle with a smaller circle cut out of it.
+I started with the smallest cut, a circle with a smaller circle cut out of it.

 ![First Layer]({{ site.url }}/images/Sub3-2.png)

-I then cut a another layer, and fit the square inside the previous layer's circle.
+I then cut a another layer, and fit the square around the previous layer's circle.

 ![Second Layer]({{ site.url }}/images/Sub3-3.png)